xuankimtran/docs-1/pages/katalon-studio/tutorials/condition-to-stop.md

 **In Command Builder**

-To enable terminate execution conditionally, in Katalon Studio, go to **Build CMD** (Build Command) on the toolbar.
+To enable the condition to terminate execution, in Katalon Studio, go to **Build CMD** (Build Command) on the toolbar.

 In the **Generate Command for Console Mode** dialog, see the **Execution Configurations** section.
 Select the checkbox: **Terminate the execution once the total number of test failures reaches this threshold** and fill in the text field with the maximum test failures number.

 After you're done with the setting, you can **Generate command** or **Generate property file** to run with Console mode.
-See [Command Builder](https://docs.katalon.com/katalon-studio/docs/console-mode-execution.html#command-builder) for detailed instruction on how to run a test execution in Console mode.
+For detailed instruction on how to run a test execution in Console mode, see: [Command Builder](https://docs.katalon.com/katalon-studio/docs/console-mode-execution.html#command-builder).

 **Command-line option**

-You can use the command-line option for setting condition to terminate test suite/ test suite collection execution.
+You can use the command-line option for setting condition to terminate a test suite/ test suite collection execution.
 Given T as the maximum number of test failures allowed.
 Setting the maximum number of test failures allowed in the execution by using this command-line option: **-maxFailedTests= T**.

 See [Katalonc command-line option](https://docs.katalon.com/katalon-studio/docs/console-mode-execution.html#automatically-updating-webdriver-option) for the list of common command-line options supported.

 ## Common Use Cases
-You can apply the terminate execute conditionally in many different situations.
+You can apply the condition to terminate execute in many different situations.
 Below are the three most common use cases:
 ### Terminate Test Suite Execution
 Given that you have a test suite that has 6 test cases.
 You set the maxFailedTests = 4.
 The test suite has the result describes in the table below: